Small Business HQ

 1. Building a Clear CRM Implementation Strategy

-As with any other technology implementation, having a clear and organized strategy for successful CRM adoption is inevitable for businesses, making it the number one challenge for businesses.
+As with any other technology implementation, having a clear and organized strategy for successful CRM adoption is inevitable for businesses, making it one of the top CRM challenges for businesses.

 Since you’ll be completely revamping your customer relationship management approach, there is no room here for slip-ups.
 This is precisely what makes it one of the biggest challenges of CRM implementation.